senckađ

 This is the first long-form I’ve done that hasn’t been directed by David Slade so it was definitely uncharted waters.

-Due for release this autumn, it’s written by Mark L. Smith who wrote the screenplay for The Revenant, and is a six-part miniseries set at a similar time in the vast plains and roaring mountains that would become Wyoming, Idaho and Utah.
+Due for release on January 9th, it’s written by Mark L. Smith who wrote the screenplay for The Revenant, and is a six-part miniseries set at a similar time in the vast plains and roaring mountains that would become Wyoming, Idaho and Utah.
 Based on certain real events and some real people and places, it is a fascinating and at times horrific story of escape, longing and living in a wild yet beautiful land in constant conflict.

 Personally, it was a great adventure and I really enjoyed the whole experience (apart from being away from home for four months).
 It was certainly a very different process being in the middle of such a large show, but everyone involved was really nice, generous, and supportive and I can’t wait for it to come out.